microsoft/MTC_IL/terraform/mtc_vm_windows_iis/README.md

-# Terraform - Create 2 VMS - Bastion , Windows VM
+# Terraform - Create Windows Server VM with IIS
-- Creating 1 Vnet
+- Create a virtul network
-- Creating 1 Subnet
+- Create a subnet
-- Creating 1 VM - Windows Server 2019 Gen 2
+- Create a public IP address
-- Creating Public ip for VM
+- Create a network security group and allow ports: RDP - 3389, HTTP - 80
-- Creating Network Security Group and Allow ports: 3389, 80
+- Create a virtual network interface card
-- Creating Network Interface
+- Connect the network security group to the network interface
-- Associate NSG to Nic
+- Create a virtual machine
-- Install Internet Information Services Web Server
+- Install an internet information services ( IIS ) Web Server

 ## Commands